cutterbuck/python-sets-readme-jake/README.md

 Say you are writing an algorithm to determine whether an incoming email ought to be added to your inbox or to your spam folder.
 You need to collect all of the unique words that appear in your regular emails and your spam emails then check how often these words appear in each category, respectively.
 If the incoming email contains the words "free" and "consultation" and these words appear more often in spam than in regular messages, then you know this email should be sent to your spam folder.

-A **set** is a type of data collection that is useful for such a task.
-They are handy whenever you need to collect only unique elements from a large collection.
+**Sets** are a type of data collection particularly useful in such a scenario.
+They are handy whenever you need to collect only unique elements from a list of data.
 In the **Instant Data Science** lesson, you saw how to use a set to remove duplicate words from the list of “Barbara Ann” song lyrics.

-Sets are much like lists, but with three key differences:
+Sets are like lists, but with three key differences: